top of page

 Watch for:

-• difficulty identifying beginning sounds (“What starts like ball?”)
+• Difficulty identifying beginning sounds (“What starts like ball?”)

-• trouble retelling simple stories in order
+• Trouble retelling simple stories in order

-• frequent speech sound errors that make speech hard to understand
+• Frequent speech sound errors that make speech hard to understand

-• limited vocabulary compared to peers
+• Limited vocabulary compared to peers

 These skills directly support learning letter-sound connections.